Single Ladies (Put a Ring on It): Reviews

-The song received critical acclaim.
+The song received universal critical acclaim.
 Nick Levine of Digital Spy particularly praised its beats, which according to him, "just don't quit".
 Michelangelo Matos of The A.V.
 Club wrote that the song is "fabulous, with glowing production, a humongous hook, and beats for weeks".
 Ann Powers of the Los Angeles Times was also impressed with the overall production of the song, specifically the chorus, adding "More than most female singers, Beyoncé understands the funky art of singing rhythmically, and this is a prime example."
 Fraser McAlpine of BBC Online considered "Single Ladies" to be the best song Beyoncé has attempted since "Ring the Alarm" (2006) and complimented the former's refrain, describing it as "so amazingly catchy that it provides a surprisingly solid foundation for the entire song".
 Alexis Petridis of The Guardian commended the threatening atmosphere that "Single Ladies" creates by using minor chords.
 Daniel Brockman of The Phoenix complimented the song's use of the word "it", and wrote that the technique "sums up her divided musical persona far more effectively than the [album's] two-disc split-personality gimmick."

 Darryl Sterdan of Jam! called the song single-worthy, and wrote that it is "a tune that actually sounds like a Beyoncé number".
 Sarah Liss of CBC News wrote that "Single Ladies" represents Beyoncé at her best, describing it as "an instantly addictive [and] a bouncy featherweight dance-pop track".
 She further commented that it was pleasant to hear a voice which "changes timbre naturally, a voice with actual cracks and fissures (however slight)" in contrast to the "Auto-Tune epidemic that seems to be plaguing so many of her mainstream pop peers".
 Douglas Wolf of Time magazine added that "Single Ladies" is a sing-along which allows Beyoncé to demonstrate her virtuosity and "a focused, commanding display of individuality that speaks for every raised hand without a ring on it".
 Sasha Frere-Jones of The New Yorker wrote that the song combines a jumble of feelings and sounds that "don't resolve but also never become tiring".
 He concluded that "Single Ladies" was generally jubilant and that Beyoncé's vocals were pure and glimmering.
 Andy Kellman of AllMusic and Jessica Suarez of Paste magazine noted the song as one of the standouts from I Am...
 Sasha Fierce, and saw similarities to "Get Me Bodied".